Japonesque (album): Composition

 Japonesque is a Japanese pop album with numerous musical elements such as dance music, R&B, electronica, and rock music.
-Asian Junkie member Random J reviewed the album on his personal blog, and noticed Koda's lack of musical development from previous releases.
-He stated "Kumi has taken to working with Western songwriters for many of her songs.
-It's difficult to pin point if this could be having an effect on her music, as her sound is largely unwavering for the most part.
-But I do question whether it's necessary.
-This could be a shift the mainstream J-Pop and K-Pop scene is experiencing, as many western song writers are not being roped in to helm production and lyrics of songs."
-He also noted that the album represented "... club banging Kumi.
-The grunge rock Kumi.
-The cutesy pop Kumi.
-The thrashy pop Kumi.
-And the R&B Kumi."
 David Cirone from J-Generation.com stated that Japonesque "is a powerhouse 19-track release from Koda Kumi that affirms her place in modern J-Pop royalty."
 A staff member from Rolling Stone Japan noted the prominent musical elements of rock music and R&B.